benrudolph/ascend.report/index.md

 ### Choosing a champion

 A champion is someone within the organization where you will be piloting that is enthusiastic and a strong supporter of the project.
 This person often pushes the project and ensures that it succeeds.
 For many reasons identifying a champion is critical for the success of the pilot.
-After running a fair share of pilots, I cannot stress enough how essential this aspect is to embedding a project within an institution.
+I cannot stress enough how essential this aspect is to embedding a project within an institution.

 Early on with Costa Rica we identified our champion, Valentina Duque.
 She was instrumental in coordinating implementation, getting key stakeholders involved and ensuring follow through from various other organizations.